Symbols#

 - Parameters:

-other – Another symbol in the model’s directed acyclic graph.
+Symbol) – Another symbol in the model’s directed acyclic graph.- Returns:

 0—Not equal (with certainty)1—Might be equal (no guarantees); a complete equality test is necessary2—Are equal (with certainty)